jcarlosroldan/oink/documentation.md

 | 400 | unknownEndpoint | endpoint* | No endpoint called {endpoint}. |
 | 500 | unexpectedError | trace* | An unexpected error occurred with the following trace: {trace}. |

-* The argument is only shown when debug mode is active.
+* The argument is an empty string when not in debug mode.

 ## Changelog